nest/nest-docker/README.md

     Example:    sh run.sh provision master
                 sh run.sh run notebook master

+In the following both possibilities are always shown.

 ## 1 - 2 (- 3)

-In the following, VERSION is the kind of docker image you want to use
+In the next steps, VERSION is the kind of docker image you want to use

     - 'master' - complete install of latest NEST release
     - '2.12.0' - complete install of NEST 2.12.0